Rose Bruford College: History

 The campus has since been expanded.
 Construction of several new buildings was completed in 2002.
 The college's research facilities and archives include the Stanislavski Centre and the Clive Barker Library.
 Members or former members of its faculty serve as editors and/or on the editorial boards of such performing-arts journals as New Theatre Quarterly and Performance Prompt.

 In 2014, The Stage reported that 91.6% of Rose Bruford students were from state schools.
 In the same year, Rose Bruford College scored an overall satisfaction rating of 90% in the National Student Survey.

+When the Academy of Live and Recorded Arts closed in April 2022, Rose Bruford offering a place to all ALRA's students.

 Alumni

-College alumnus Bernardine Evaristo, the 2019 Booker Prize winner, succeeded Richard Eyre as college president in 2021.
-Other alumni include Hayley Squires, Gary Oldman, Mathew Baynton, Tom Baker, Tom Hopper, Edward Peel, Lake Bell, Rosalie Craig, Giovanna Fletcher, Stephen Graham, Nick Darke, Sam Palladio, and Marc Duret.
+College alumnus Ray Fearon followed as the new President of the College in November 2024.
+Bernardine Evaristo, the 2019 Booker Prize winner, succeeded Richard Eyre as college president in 2021.
+Other alumni include Hayley Squires, Gary Oldman, Mathew Baynton, Tom Baker, Tom Hopper, Graham Hamilton, Edward Peel, Christopher Pizzey, Lake Bell, Rosalie Craig, Giovanna Fletcher, Hannah Walters, Stephen Graham, Nick Darke, Sam Palladio, Jessica Gunning, Kerry Godliman, Mem Fox, Marc Duret, and Peter McCamley.